ModuleLoader/es-module-loader/README.md

 This polyfill implements the `Loader` and `Module` globals, exactly as specified in the [2013-12-02 ES6 Module Specification Draft](https://github.com/jorendorff/js-loaders/blob/e60d3651/specs/es6-modules-2013-12-02.pdf) and the `System` browser loader exactly as suggested in the [sample implementation](https://github.com/jorendorff/js-loaders/blob/964623c75d/browser-loader.js).

-The complete combined polyfill comes to 16KB minified, making it suitable for production use in future.
+The complete combined polyfill comes to 16KB minified, making it suitable for production use in future, provided that modules are built into ES5 making them independent of Traceur.
+Build workflows are currently in progress.

 * Provides an asynchronous loader (`System.import`) to [dynamically load ES6 modules](#getting-started) in all modern browsers including IE8+
 * Adds support for the `<script type="module">` tag allowing inline module loading.